jazzband/prettytable/README.md

 `reversesort=True` argument.

-If you _always_ want your tables to be sorted in a certain way, you can make the setting long term like this:
+If you _always_ want your tables to be sorted in a certain way, you can make the setting long-term like this:

 ```python
 x.sortby = "Population"